 Obama was in the city seven times last fiscal year, including for campaign events and to visit the World Trade Center after Osama bin Laden was killed in May.

 The one-day annual event involved more than 45,000 athletes last year racing through all five boroughs.

-The post-Christmas blizzard last year crippled the city for days, with police responding to stranded commuters and ensuring safe conditions.
+The post-Christmas blizzard last year crippled the city for days, with cops responding to stranded commuters and ensuring safe conditions.

 Yankees vs. Red Sox

-The Yanks' success also led to overtime.
-The team's rivalry with Boston -- seven games in August and September -- required extra police presence at Yankee Stadium.
+The Yanks’ success has also lead to overtime for cops.
+Last year, the team’s rivalry with Boston — seven games in August and September – required extra police presence at Yankee Stadium.

 Source: Independent Budget Office